AndrewMagdy/angular-project/README.md

 ### Results

+### Dependencies

+_"AngularReactBrowserModule"_ from Microsoft's react-angular project needs to be used instead of Angular’s Browser module

 ### Props and callbacks

 The thin wrapper maps the inputs and outputs (callbacks) passed from the Angular application to the React component, which allows seamless integration.